-My keen vigilance against smelling like body odour follows me around like a cartoon fart cloud.
+My keen vigilance against smelling like body odor follows me around like a cartoon fart cloud.
 I am assured by people around me that the smell is all in my head.
 There’s a part of me that figures it’s an anxiety similar to being scared everyone is staring when you do something vaguely embarrassing in public — a delicate blend of insecurity and self-involvement that thinks everyone cares as much about you as you do.
 And yet, it’s a focus I clearly can’t shake, as I keep writing about it and keep researching ways I can deal with it.
 This time around, it's about getting Botox in my armpits in an attempt to smell better.

 It’s not helped by the fact I am an undeniably sweaty person.
-It doesn’t take much to heat me up to the point where I begin to feel sticky, then slick: a hasty jog to the train station or even just standing in the sun on a temperate (19 Celsius) day.
+It doesn’t take much to heat me up to the point where I begin to feel sticky, then slick: a hasty jog to the train station or even just standing in the sun on a temperate day.

 I have, for the most part, made my peace with this — the weather and the temperature regulation on public transport are out of my control.
-And body odour in itself is not a bad thing.
+And body odor in itself is not a bad thing.
 If anything, I think that natural scent can be a good thing.

-This penetrating scent makes its home in the parts of our body tucked in under hair: most notably the armpits, scalp and groin.
+This penetrating scent makes its home in the parts of our body tucked in under hair: most notably the armpits, scalp, and groin.
 The sweat glands in those areas are known as apocrine glands, which start to function in puberty with stimulation of sex hormones.
-They constantly secrete a fatty sweat that, when activated by heat, exertion or stress, is released onto the skin and broken down by local bacteria, turning it into distinctly stinky fatty acids.
+They constantly secrete a fatty sweat that, when activated by heat, exertion, or stress, is released onto the skin and broken down by local bacteria, turning it into distinctly stinky fatty acids.
 The more you sweat, the more you will inevitably sweat from these areas of the body, taking your body scent from inoffensive to biting.

 This is the sweat that drives my small but significant fear.
 A little bit of back sweat on a warm day is nothing.
 But the moment my armpits start joining in, I begin calculating how long it will be until I can change, shower, hide, or all of the above.

 I have already taken all the steps necessary to manage the psychological side of this: therapy, medication, mindfulness, sobriety.
-I also use a heavy duty anti-perspirant (God bless Perspirex) and stick to natural or lightly scented deodorant as I personally find heavy handed attempts to mask strong smells uncomfortable.
+I also use a heavy duty anti-perspirant (God bless Perspirex) and stick to natural or lightly scented deodorant as I personally find heavy-handed attempts to mask strong smells uncomfortable.
 These interventions do help, but they don’t solve the problem.
 I wanted to see if there was a single, if expensive, investment I could make instead.